-Snapchat makes its Wall Street debut
+Snapchat stock soars in Wall Street debut

-An app once thought to be for little more than sexting is about to become the biggest new publicly traded tech company in years.
+Snap (SNAP), the parent company of Snapchat, began trading at $24 a share on the New York Stock Exchange Thursday, a 40% increase over its IPO price.

-Snap (SNAP), the parent company of Snapchat, will begin trading on the New York Stock Exchange Thursday amid strong investor demand -- but more than a few doubts about its business.
+At that price, Snap now has a market valuation of about $33 billion.

 The company priced its initial public offering at $17 a share Wednesday, above its previously proposed range of $14 to $16 a share.
-At that price, Snap has a market value of about $24 billion.
+Snap is the biggest U.S. tech IPO since Facebook (FB, Tech30) in 2012.
+In fact, Snap is now worth about three times as much as Twitter (TWTR, Tech30)'s current market cap.

-Snap is the biggest U.S. tech IPO since Facebook (FB, Tech30), which went public with a $104 billion valuation in 2012.
-In fact, Snap will be worth twice as much as Twitter (TWTR, Tech30)'s current market cap.
+Evan Spiegel and Bobby Murphy, Snap's 20-something cofounders and newly minted billionaires, rang the opening bell.
+The floor of the exchange featured Snap's ghost logo and its quirky smiling yellow vending machines that dispense sunglasses.

 "The demand for the Snap IPO has been very, very strong," says Jeff Zell, an analyst with IPO Boutique, a research firm.
-There was enough investor interest for Snap to raise its IPO price more, according to Zell, but it likely wants to see the stock pop on the first day of trading.
+There was enough investor interest for Snap to raise its IPO price more, according to Zell, but it likely wanted to see the stock pop on the first day.

 Investors are flocking to buy up Snap shares even with some significant red flags.